texxasrulez/roundcube_skins/README.md

 * Ability to add new calendar to Nextcloud from Roundcube Calendar GUI.
 * Oauth support.
 (In progress)
 * Assign random colors to autodiscover calendars.
+* Remove mcrypt and replace with openssl
+* Get code ready for PHP7